hallojaf/test1/week-2/readme.md

 pm - Building Applications
 6p - reading: OOP alternatives

+> Science is the belief in the ignorance of experts.
+The first principle is that you must not fool yourself — and you are the easiest person to fool.
+>
+> -- Richard Feynman

 #### Thursday
 9a - intermediate OO application design
 am - Building Applications